 Infection of the uterus, usually after a surgical intervention.
-Patients have fever, leukocytosis, and painful uterus.
+Patients have fever, leukocytosis, purulent vaginal discharge, and painful uterus.

 Usually after surgical procedures including C section.